8.6. Change of Basis and Difference Equations¶

 Note

-Eigenvalues and eigenvectors are often complex, but when the terms are added together, the result will be real (zero imaginary part).
+Eigenvalues and eigenvectors are often complex, but the final result will be real (zero imaginary part).

 8.6.1.
 Difference Equations¶